BartoszHadala/angular_e2e_tests/README.md

 ```

 ### Notes
-- Tests are written in JavaScript (CommonJS).
+- Tests are written in JavaScript.
 For TypeScript, adjust config and file extensions as needed.
 - Playwright version is specified in `package.json`.
 - For troubleshooting, see Playwright documentation: https://playwright.dev/docs/intro